 Tavern Talks are held in Folsom Tavern, 164 Water Street, Exeter, NH and are free and open to the public.
-You are welcome to bring your lunch to eat during the presentation.

 Parking is available in the Museum parking lot on Spring Street, Exeter Municipal Lots, and street parking on Water Street.
 Please note that lectures will take place on the second floor of the Folsom Tavern.
-Due the historic nature of the building, it is not handicap accessible.
+Due to the historic nature of the building, it is not handicap accessible.